THE NEIGHBOURHOOD @ EMPIRE

 Leicester Square has a rich history and has been used for a variety of purposes through the centuries.

 In the early 20th century the square underwent a significant transformation.
-The gardens and were replaced with theatres, cinemas, and other entertainment destinations.
-The square became a popular with Londoners and tourist alike, and it continues to be a hot spot for entertainment and nightlife.
+The gardens were replaced with theatres, cinemas, and other entertainment venues and Leicester Square became an even more popular destination for Londoners and tourists alike.
+It continues to be a hot spot for entertainment and nightlife to this day.

-Today, Leicester Square is a major tourist attraction and is home to several cinemas, theatres, casinos and other entertainment venues.
-It is also home to several monuments including Charlie Chaplin and William Shakespeare.
-The square is also a popular spot for street performers and is surrounded by several restaurants and shops.
+Today, Leicester Square is a major tourist attraction and is home to several cinemas, theatres, casinos, and other entertainment venues.
+It also houses several monuments, including statues of Charlie Chaplin and William Shakespeare.
+The square is a popular spot with street performers too, and is surrounded by restaurants and shops.

 Overall, Leicester Square has a rich history and has played an important role in London's cultural and entertainment scene for centuries.
 It is a must-visit destination for anyone visiting London.